0cfernandes00/565_FinalProject/README.md

 WebGPU does not accept ETC1S or UASTC bitstreams directly.
 Instead, the viewer detects these cases through the KTX2 header (e.g., vkFormat = 0) and DFD metadata, then routes them to the transcoder.

+### Transcoding Pipeline

+1. KTX2 File Parsing
+   * The viewer loads the file and parses all container structures, including the header, level index, DFD, key/value data, and supercompression global data.
+This ensures correct interpretation of byte offsets and alignment rules.
+   * We detect:
+     * Whether the KTX2 uses Basis Universal (ETC1S or UASTC)
+     * Whether the KTX2 contains already-compressed GPU-native data
+     * Whether the user’s GPU supports BC / ETC2 / ASTC via adapter.features

+2. Full-File Transcoding
+   * Transcoding happens in two cases:
+     * The texture is ETC1S or UASTC (Basis Universal), indicated by vkFormat == 0
+     * The texture is ETC2 but the GPU does not support texture-compression-etc2
+   * The viewer uses a unified transcoding path (transcodeFullKTX2) to decode all mip levels in one pass.
+This ensures:
+     * correct handling of global codebooks
+     * consistent block interpretation across mips
+     * correct decoding for both ETC1S and UASTC payloads

+3. Selection of GPU Format
+   * The viewer currently targets high-quality BC formats for maximum visual fidelity:
+     * ETC1S → BC7
+     * UASTC → BC7
+   * Native BC formats (BC1/BC3/BC4/BC5/BC7) bypass the transcoder and are uploaded directly.

+4. Block-Compressed Upload to WebGPU
+   * After transcoding, mip levels are padded to WebGPU’s 256-byte bytesPerRow alignment using a block-row–aware padding routine.
+The texture is then created and uploaded level-by-level using the native WebGPU API.

 ## Milestone Development

 ### Milestone 1